 - DOI: 10.1097/BRS.0000000000005445

-ECAP-controlled Closed-loop Spinal Cord Stimulation for Chronic Non-surgical Refractory Back Pain: Subgroup Analysis from Two Prospective Multicenter Clinical Trials
+ECAP-Controlled Closed-Loop Spinal Cord Stimulation for Chronic Nonsurgical Refractory Back Pain: Subgroup Analysis From Two Prospective Multicenter Clinical Trials

 Abstract

-Study design: Subgroup analysis of patients with chronic non-surgical refractory back pain (NSRBP) from two prospective multicenter clinical trials to 12-month follow-up.
+Study design: Subgroup analysis of patients with chronic nonsurgical refractory back pain (NSRBP) from two prospective multicenter clinical trials to 12-month follow-up.

-Objective: To evaluate pain-related and holistic response, safety events as well as neurophysiologic metrics associated with the use of evoked compound action potential (ECAP)-controlled closed-loop spinal cord stimulation (SCS) for patients with chronic back pain without prior surgery.
+Objective: To evaluate pain-related and holistic response, safety events as well as neurophysiological metrics associated with the use of evoked compound action potential (ECAP)-controlled closed-loop spinal cord stimulation (SCS) for patients with chronic back pain without prior surgery.

-Summary of background data: Innovations in SCS such as the development of physiologic ECAP-controlled closed-loop SCS overcome limitations of traditional, fixed-output SCS for the treatment of NSRBP.
+Summary of background data: Innovations in SCS such as the development of physiological ECAP-controlled closed-loop SCS overcome limitations of traditional, fixed-output SCS for the treatment of NSRBP.
 The outcomes of closed-loop SCS to 12-month follow-up for patients with NSRBP have not been previously reported.

-Results: At 12-months, 79% of patients reported ≥50% reduction in pain intensity and 48% obtained ≥80% pain relief.
-Significant improvements in all patient-reported outcome measures assessed were observed at 3- and 12-months.
+Results: At 12 months, 79% of patients reported ≥50% reduction in pain intensity and 48% obtained ≥80% pain relief.
+Significant improvements in all patient-reported outcome measures assessed were observed at 3 and 12 months.
 Voluntary reduction or elimination of opioid use was observed in approximately half of the patients that were taking opioids at baseline.
-System utilization was >80%, dose ratio was >1.3 (i.e., 30% above ECAP threshold) with a high dose accuracy keeping the elicited ECAP within 3.5 μV of the target ECAP set on the system.
+System utilization was >80%, dose ratio was >1.3 ( i.e. 30% above ECAP threshold) with a high-dose accuracy keeping the elicited ECAP within 3.5 μV of the target ECAP set on the system.

 Conclusion: ECAP-controlled closed-loop SCS represents a safe and effective treatment option for patients with NSRBP.